penguinwang96825/Text-Classifier-for-UtaPass-and-KKBOX/README.md

 ![Overfitting/Underfitting](https://builtin.com/sites/default/files/styles/ckeditor_optimize/public/inline-images/Curse%20of%20Dimensionality%20overfit%20vs%20underfit.png)

 #### Solution
-1. Dropout layer: Srivastava, et al. proposed in their 2014 paper “[Dropout: A Simple Way to Prevent Neural Networks from Overfitting.](http://jmlr.org/papers/volume15/srivastava14a.old/srivastava14a.pdf)”
+1. Dropout layer: Srivastava, et al. proposed in their 2014 paper "Dropout: A Simple Way to Prevent Neural Networks from Overfitting." [paper link](http://jmlr.org/papers/volume15/srivastava14a.old/srivastava14a.pdf)
-2. Early Stopping: It is a a form of regularization used to avoid overfitting when training a learner with an iterative method, such as gradient descent.
+2. Early Stopping: It is a form of regularization used to avoid overfitting when training a learner with an iterative method, such as gradient descent.
 ![Early stopping](https://cdn-images-1.medium.com/max/1200/1*QckgibgJ74BhMaqinqwSDw.png)
-3. Eigendecomposition: Takahiro Ishihara applys eigendecomposition to each slice matrix of a tensor to reduce the number of parameters.
-[Neural Tensor Networks with Diagonal Slice Matrices](https://www.aclweb.org/anthology/N18-1047)
+3. Eigendecomposition: Takahiro Ishihara applys eigendecomposition to each slice matrix of a tensor to reduce the number of parameters. [paper link](https://www.aclweb.org/anthology/N18-1047)

 ### Sentiment Analysis
 Sentiment analysis is contextual mining of text which identifies and extracts subjective information in source material, and helping a business to understand the social sentiment of their brand, product or service while monitoring online conversations.

 Sentiment can be various.
 The image below illustrates these different types of sentiment and provides examples.

 ![Sentiment Analysis](https://cdn-images-1.medium.com/max/1400/1*P5mOEUJ_h4rahnvPQcgirA.jpeg)

 ## Main Code for Modelling